j13343sh/Rune-Factory-Inheritance-Research/articles/Recursive-Processing.md

 ## Overview

-Observation-based research suggests that inheritance processing may recursively reference internal arrangement data under certain conditions.
+Observed behavior suggests that an internally arranged inheritance structure may be recursively referenced under certain conditions.

 This article summarizes an observation-based research model for Recursive Processing derived from repeated gameplay experiments involving Rune Factory inheritance mechanics.